LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 Pivotal Web Services will be the cloud hosting provider for this article.
-There are many cloud hosts available to consider (Amazon, Azure, etc), but we’ll be using Pivotal because it has a lot of support for deploying Spring Boot applications and is relatively inexpensive.
+There are many cloud hosts available to consider (Amazon, Azure, etc), but we'll be using Pivotal because it has a lot of support for deploying Spring Boot applications and is relatively inexpensive.

 Create a `Pivotal Account <https://pivotal.io/platform>`__.
 You will need to provide a credit card number and a phone number to verify your account.
-Later in this guide, we’ll cover how to make sure everything is un-deployed so you don’t incur any nasty hosting fees.
+Later in this guide, we'll cover how to make sure everything is un-deployed so you don't incur any nasty hosting fees.

 Once an account has been created, you will want to create a space.
 Developers typically use spaces to create segments to their environments, and may have one for production, development, testing, and so on.
-You should have an empty dashboard with a card present to ‘+ Add a Space’.
+You should have an empty dashboard with a card present to ‘+ Add a Space'.
 Do so, and create a space named "Production".

 .. _cloud-foundry-setup:

 Cloud Foundry Setup
 -------------------

-We’ll be using a tool called Cloud Foundry to manage our deployment.
+We'll be using a tool called Cloud Foundry to manage our deployment.
 Cloud Foundry is widely used in the industry to manage applications and services.
 It provides tools to package and deploy our code to production with minimal configuration.

-If you haven’t already, install the `Cloud Foundry
+If you haven't already, install the `Cloud Foundry
 CLI <https://docs.cloudfoundry.org/cf-cli/install-go-cli.html>`__.
 This
 tool will connect our computer to our Pivotal account, and allow us to deploy and manage our apps.